habi/ElpAPI/README.md

 then there you need to have a XML that controls your wanted values to send to the camera, you can create that file straight from the camera by doing the following (CameraIP = insert your camera's IP here):

-	- Setup the camera with the Exposure of your liking form within the php program in the camera (http://CameraIP/camvc.html)
+	* Setup the camera with the Exposure of your liking form within the php program in the camera (http://CameraIP/camvc.html)
-	- "cd" to the Elphel directory generated above and call the following lines in the terminal:
+	* `cd` to the Elphel directory generated above and call the following lines in the terminal:
-		"
-		wget 'http://cameraIP/parsedit.php?immediate&EXPOS&' -O wanted_settings.xml
+	`wget 'http://cameraIP/parsedit.php?immediate&EXPOS&' -O wanted_settings.xml`
-		"
-	- You'll then have a "wanted_settings.xml" in your folder
+	* You'll then have a "wanted_settings.xml"-file in your folder
-	- Reboot the, so it will have it's default EXPOS value (exposure value)
+	* Reboot the, so it will have it's default EXPOS value (exposure value)
-	- Call "autosetup.py" and the camera will change it's EXPOS value to the one you have in the XML.
+	* Call "autosetup.py" and the camera will change it's EXPOS value to the one you have in the XML.